Positivity is undecidable in tensor products of free algebras: Introduction

-For the free group algebra, property (a) is sometimes attributed to an unpublished result of Schm\"{u}dgen from the 1980s (see \cite{NT12,Ozawa13}), with other proofs given in \cite{McC01,HMP,BT07,NT12,Ozawa13}.
+For the free group algebra, property (a) is sometimes attributed to an unpublished result of Schm\"{u}dgen from the 1980s (see \cite{NT12,Ozawa13}), and can also be found in \cite{McC01,HMP,BT07,NT12,Ozawa13}.
 Property (b) is a result of Choi \cite{Choi}.
-Both properties also hold for the algebra of noncommutative $*$-polynomials $\C^*\ang{x_1,\ldots,x_n}$ by theorems of Helton \cite{Hel02} and McCullough \cite{McC01}, for the $*$-algebra of $n$ contractions by theorems of Helton-McCullough-Putinar \cite{HMP} or Helton-Klep-McCullough \cite{HKM12}, and for the group algebra $\C \Z_m^{*n}$ of a free product of cyclic groups again by \cite{HMP} or \cite{HKM12}.
+Both properties also hold for the $*$-algebra of noncommutative $*$-polynomials $\C^*\ang{x_1,\ldots,x_n}$ by theorems of Helton \cite{Hel02} and McCullough \cite{McC01}, and for the $*$-algebra of $n$ contractions by theorems of Helton-McCullough-Putinar \cite{HMP} or Helton-Klep-McCullough \cite{HKM12}.
+For the group algebra of a virtually free group such as the free product $\Z_m^{*n}$ of cyclic groups, a proof of both properties is again attributed to Schm\"{u}dgen \cite{NT12}, with a complete proof appearing in \cite{GonenCohen2023}.
 That all these algebras are RFD also follows from \cite{GM90} or \cite{EL92}.
 Thus it is possible to decide positivity for all these algebras using the algorithm above, although actually we can do better: the proofs of the SOS property above are effective, meaning that they provide bounds on the degree of polynomials in the sum of squares needed to show that an element is positive.
 Hence we can decide positivity by searching just through SOS decompositions and stopping when the bound is reached.